sagar-sandesh/To-Do-/README.md

 | `register.html` | Registration form                        |

 ## 👤 Author
-Sagar Sandesh Oli
+Mr. Sagar Sandesh Oli
-📧 sagarsandesh45@gmail.com
+📧 olisagarsandesh@gmail.com
 ## 📜 License
 This project is open-source and free to use under the MIT License.